Yagisan/The-Bustling-Valley/README.md

 ## Fishing is too Easy.
 How to to fix this?

 In the section **Gameplay Changes** there is a mod named *Eidee Easy Fishing*.
 Uncheck it.
 This is considered a *Rule 11* change (If you make modifications to these mod lists, you do so at your own risk.), when asking for support on the Wabbajack Discord.

+## How do I exit the better sewers?

+Run up the ladder, do not click on it.
+It no longer acts like a door.

 ## Contact and Technical Support